 It’s a number that determines your chance of seeing aurora in the place where you are.
 It’s a numeric system of geomagnetic activity.
-KP 0 means very weak or not existing activity, KP 9 is very strong, that may even cause aurora to be visible from the southern parts of Europe like Poland or France.
+KP zero means very weak or not existing activity, KP 9 is very strong, which may even cause aurora to be visible from the southern parts of Europe like Poland or France.
 It’s not exact, so if you are in the place where the map says KP 6, you can still try to go out and hunt aurora when the app says KP 5, as you might be lucky.
-It’s just the guide, so don’t treat it as a definite information – Aurora is very hard to predict.
+It’s just the guide, so don’t treat it as definite information – Aurora is very hard to predict.

 2. Check cloud coverage

 In order to be able to see Aurora, the sky needs to be clear.
 If there are some clouds, you might still spot a little glow, but if the whole sky is covered – you’re not going to see much.
 A good website or app to use for cloud coverage is Windy.

 3. Check social media (Instagram and Facebook groups)

 There are many people all over the world constantly trying to hunt for Aurora (called Aurora hunters).
 You can find many groups on Facebook, where people share tips for seeing the Northern Lights, best places in the local area and, most importantly, last-minute pictures from their recent viewings.

 If you type “Aurora” in your Facebook search and your location, you will find many others.
 On Instagram look for #aurora and #northernlights hashtags and your location.

 4. Find a good spot – dark, north and elevated

 Once you confirm, that you have a chance to see the northern lights tonight, you need to find a good place for watching it.
 You want it to be very dark.
 Get as far from the city lights as possible.